Legrandin/pycryptodome/Doc/src/cipher/cipher.rst

     The cipher object has a read-only attribute :attr:`iv`.

 MODE_CTR
+    CounTeR mode, defined in
+    `NIST SP 800-38A, section 6.5 and Appendix B <http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf>`_.
-    CounTeR mode.
-Another mode that leads to a stream cipher.
+    It is another mode that leads to a stream cipher.
     The *keystream* is obtained by encrypting a
     *block counter*, which is the concatenation of a *nonce* (fixed during the computation) to a *counter field* (ever increasing).